 Visiting Edinburgh Castle should be on your list of top tourist attractions to visit especially if you’ve never been to the city before.
 It’s also fun to do even if you’re a local.
 I’ve been to the Castle before, but it was during my school days, which sadly, was more than a few years ago.
 I couldn’t really remember much about it and I really wanted to take my Nephew to see his first Castle.
-So the week before Christmas we decided to take a trip through to Edinburgh for a tour of the Castle and visit the Christmas Markets.
-We ended up not making it to the Christmas Markets, but I’m happy to share my experience of visiting Edinburgh Castle in a wheelchair.
+We ended up not making it to the Christmas Markets as planned, but I’m happy to share my experience of visiting Edinburgh Castle in a wheelchair.

 Arriving by tram